brittaniSavery/personal-website/content/posts/siba-join-page-update.md

 ---
-title: "SIBA Join Page Update"
+title: "Code Fix: The SIBA Join Page Update"
-publishDate: 2021-04-30
+publishDate: 2021-05-07
 tags:
   - coder
-description: TBD
+description: The simulation basketball league created by my dad and I had grown significantly in popularity, revealing a problem in our join-up process.
+This post describes that problem as well as the struggles and results of the fix.
 meta:
-  description: TBD
+  description: SIBA had grown a lot in popularity, revealing a problem in our join-up process.
+Learn of that problem and the results of the fix.
+thumbnail: siba-join-update-cover.jpg
 ---

-The Simulation International Basketball Association ([SIBA](/code/siba)) had really taken of since its official launch in August 2020.
+The Simulation Internet Basketball Association ([SIBA](/code/siba)) had really taken of since its official launch in August 2020.
 It started out as a simple hobby for family and friends but has grown to 14 members in the professional league and 12 members and 21 teams (a member can manage up to three teams) in the college league.
-As our second season is coming to a close, we're gearing up to transition to the latest version of the Draft Day Sport Basketball programs by Wolverine Studios and to the influx of newcomers looking for an active multiplayer league.
+As our second season is coming to a close, we're gearing up to transition to the latest version of the Draft Day Sport Basketball programs by [Wolverine Studios](https://www.wolverinestudios.com/) and to the influx of newcomers looking for an active multiplayer league.

 ## The Problem